 Nicole: 11:39 All right, great answer to that.
 How can I best support my teachers, especially those who have been resistant to coaching conversations in the past?

 Steve: 11:51 Well here might be another one of good news.
-I read from someone in the just recently that posted, she’s a 25 year teacher and she now feels like she’s a first year teacher.
+I read from someone the just recently that posted, she’s a 25-year teacher and she now feels like she’s a first-year teacher.
 So coaches have frequently talked about how great it was working with those beginning teachers because they were open, in effect.
 You’ve now got a lot more beginning teachers on the staff to be working with.
-And so if you can approach people with that same thought that I put out, that this is a time to learn and your role as coach is is assisting in the learning.
+And so if you can approach people with that same thought that I put out, that this is a time to learn and your role as a coach is assisting in the learning.

 Nicole: 12:33 Alright.
 What are the most effective ways to collect evidence of learning and of learning behaviors in an online setting, especially for elementary students?

 Steve: 12:43 You know, I talked to a head of a school and that again, that’s been an international school that’s been closed for quite a while.
 And I thought they were doing something really intriguing and especially the part here about elementary students.
 I think collecting some parent feedback would be important and critical.
 And that might be a way for a coach to talk with a group of teachers.
 You know, maybe a grade level, maybe a whole primary wing of a school and develop a short three or four survey questions that went out to parents about what it is that they’re observing.
 This particular head that I talked to was doing it every Friday.
 They’re collecting that information from some parents every Friday and feeding it back to the teachers.
 And again, feeding it back to the teachers in the framework of, this is the feedback you want to use to learn.
 Not supervision or evaluation.

 Nicole: 13:54 That’s interesting.
 So if they collected every week, would you think it would be too much information or too much feedback or data where they wouldn’t have time to implement?